-- Z End point - C End angle-for angle direction, see graphic support window - CY End point as linear value (referenced to unrolled reference diameter G120) - X End point (diameter value) (default: current X position)
+- Z End point - C End angle-for angle direction, see graphic support window - CY End point as linear value (reference: unrolled reference diameter G120) - X End point (diameter value)-(default: current X position)

 - AN Angle to positive Z axis

 - BR Chamfer/rounding.
 Defines the transition to the next contour element.
 When entering a chamfer/rounding, program the theoretical end point.

-- No entry: Tangential transition
+- No input: Tangential transition

 - BR=0: No tangential transition

-- BR>0: Rounding radius
+- BR>0: Radius of rounding

 - BR<0: Width of chamfer

-- Q Point of intersection.
+- Point of intersection.
 End point if the line segment intersects a circular arc (default: 0):

 - Q=0: Near point of intersection

 - Q=1: Far point of intersection

-Using the parameters AN, BR and Ω is only allowed if the contour description is concluded by G80 and used for a cycle.
+Using the parameters AN, BR and Q is only allowed if the contour description is concluded by G80 and used for a cycle.